2023 Ivanovo Oblast gubernatorial election

-The 2023 Ivanovo Oblast gubernatorial election will take place on 10 September 2023, on common election day, coinciding with the Ivanovo Oblast Duma election.
-Incumbent Governor Stanislav Voskresensky is eligible to run to a second term in office.
+The 2023 Ivanovo Oblast gubernatorial election took place on 8–10 September 2023, on common election day, coinciding with the Ivanovo Oblast Duma election.
+Incumbent Governor Stanislav Voskresensky was re-elected to a second term in office.

 Background

 Stanislav Voskresensky, then–Deputy Minister of Economic Development of Russia, was appointed acting Governor of Ivanovo Oblast in October 2017, replacing previous first-term incumbent Pavel Konkov, who resigned at his own request.
 Voskresensky was nominated for the upcoming 2018 gubernatorial election by United Russia, despite not being a member of the party.
 He won the election with 65.72% of the vote.
 Despite Voskresensky's convincing victory, United Russia scored only 34.14% in the concurring Ivanovo Oblast Duma election and overall won a narrow 2–seat majority, which reaffirmed the general competitiveness of regional politics.

 Candidates

 In Ivanovo Oblast candidates for Governor can be nominated only by registered political parties, self-nomination is not possible.
 However, candidates are not obliged to be members of the nominating party.
 Candidate for Governor of Ivanovo Oblast should be a Russian citizen and at least 30 years old.
 Candidates for Governor should not have a foreign citizenship or residence permit.
 Each candidate in order to be registered is required to collect at least 5% of signatures of members and heads of municipalities.
 Also gubernatorial candidates present 3 candidacies to the Federation Council and election winner later appoints one of the presented candidates.